benmullen1/spring-training/README.md

 is not really an exercise, but a code-along following the concepts of the next section of the course it is a spring-boot with rest API and a more elaborated version of the data layer from Exercise 1.

+## Exercise 3 - JPA
+Starting to work on JPA, though as yet it was only a Spring JDBC project with minimal JPA wiring.
+Next module it should get the full Hibernate